 After you have established the primary bevel you go on to hone on a sharpening stone at a slightly higher angle (usually around 30° ).
 This creates a secondary bevel and can be done by registering the ground edge on the abrasive and then tipping the blade forward a couple of degrees.
 As explained here the precise angle is not important so long as it is around 30°.

 The blade can be honed in this way several times, and each time you do this the secondary bevel gets wider.
 Tradesmen would regrind the blade frequently because, as the secondary bevel enlarges, more metal must be removed each time to remove the wear on the edge, and the longer the honing takes.

-The technical term for the heat treatment used to reduce the hardness of metal alloys.
-The blacksmith would aim to get a good balance of properties in the tool – Too hard and it will be brittle and difficult to sharpen ; too soft and it will not retain an edge for long.
-The temper of steel starts to change at around 350°F and this is before there are any visible changes to the colour of the metal to give you a clue about what is happening.
-If the tip of your blade turns light blue after grinding, then it has reached 650°F and you have got it far too hot (650°F is the temper used when creating springs, for instance.
+The technical term for heat treating metals alloys like steel in order to reduce their hardness is tempering.
+The blacksmith would aim to get a good balance of properties in the tool – too hard and it will be brittle and difficult to sharpen ; too soft and it will not retain an edge for long.
+The temper of steel starts to change at around 175°C and this temperature is reached before there are any visible changes to the colour of the metal to give you a clue about what is happening.
+In practice it is quite easy to exceed these temperatures when using a grinder, for instance, If the tip of your blade turns light blue after grinding, then it has reached about 340°C and you have got it far too hot (340°C is the temper used when creating springs).

-You do have to be careful to avoid rounding-over like this when you are sharpening.
+So you do have to be careful to avoid rounding-over like this when you are sharpening.
 What you are trying to achieve is an action where you remove more material from the heel of the bevel than the toe.
 It is a bit hard to explain but pretty obvious when you try it.